Instructional materials for online courses

 • Explicitly state online participation expectations.
 This includes any guidelines you have for logging on, posting in the discussion board, participating in group work, and being present for webinars or real-time chats.

-• Have in mind the crucial information that is necessary for the syllabus to be of real use to online students.
-If possible, ask someone else to review it to ensure that the expectations and assignments are clearly explained.
+• Identify the crucial information for the syllabus to be useful to online students.
+Ask someone else to review it to ensure that the expectations and assignments are clearly explained.

 For a complete set of syllabi recommendations, including required syllabus elements, please download and review the UW-Madison syllabus template.

-For more details, review the course syllabi information on the Teaching and Learning website.
+Review the course syllabi information on the Teaching and Learning website for more details.

 Accessibility and universal design

 Per university, state, and federal policies and laws, all instructional content must be accessible to all students.
-Most critically, this includes all students with disabilities, which can be visual, auditory, physical, and/or cognitive in nature.
-Fortunately, accessible design that is implemented in the pursuit of such mandates has the secondary benefit of helping all students learn on a more equal footing.
+Most critically, this includes all students with disabilities, which can be visual, auditory, physical, and/or cognitive.
+Fortunately, an accessible design implemented in pursuing such mandates has the secondary benefit of helping all students learn on an equal footing.

-This secondary benefit is the idea behind Universal Design for Learning (UDL), which assumes that good design is inherently beneficial for all learners regardless of ability or background.
-To this end, there are simple steps that online instructors can take that have a major impact on the accessible design of their courses.
+This secondary benefit is the idea behind Universal Design for Learning (UDL), which assumes that good design benefits all learners regardless of ability or background.
+To this end, there are simple steps that online instructors can take to significantly improve the accessibility of their courses.

 Tips for designing accessibility into online courses

-• Carefully follow all directions in the LMS and include all requested information, e.g., image descriptions for blind or visually impaired students using screen readers.
+• Please carefully follow all directions in the LMS and include all requested information, such as image descriptions for blind or visually impaired students using screen readers.

-• Use tools such as Adobe Acrobat and Microsoft Word that can make tagged PDFs.
+• Use tools such as Adobe Acrobat and Microsoft Word to make tagged PDFs.

 • Save and use original digital documents rather than using scans of documents whenever possible, as they are not intelligible to screen reader software.
 If necessary, contact the McBurney Center’s Document Conversion Service.

-• Include accessibility statements (or a statement to the effect that none could be found) for all technologies required in a course.
+• Include accessibility statements (or a statement that none could be found) for all technologies required in a course.

 • Select textbooks early – and ask about accessibility options for purchasers – to allow time for conversion when accessible versions aren’t available.